imagej/imagej.github.io/_pages/formats/dicom.md

 How to read DICOM files into ImageJ?
 ------------------------------------

 -   ImageJ has built-in support for reading some kinds of DICOM files.
-Try {% include bc content='File | Open'%} and see how it goes.
+Try {% include bc path='File | Open'%} and see how it goes.
 -   The [Bio-Formats](/formats/bio-formats) plugin supports some kinds of DICOM files, too.
 Bio-Formats is available in the [Fiji](/fiji) distribution of ImageJ.
-Try {% include bc content='File | Import | Bio-Formats'%}.
+Try {% include bc path='File | Import | Bio-Formats'%}.
 -   The [Tudor Dicom Tools](http://santec.tudor.lu/project/dicom) plugin suite can read and write many kinds of DICOM, and provide some support for working with DICOM metadata structures.

 How to save DICOM files from ImageJ?